 - This new disclosure has been argued necessary after discussions of corporate disinformation.
-The matter has become political ammunition for both republicans and democrats, and have therefore gotten a lot of attention.
+The matter has become political ammunition for both republicans and democrats, and has therefore gotten a lot of attention.
 All leading to this Dodd-Frank mandated disclosure.

 What will come of this?

-- The hope is that companies will be successful communicating how much value their CEO creates and how much compensation is required, in order to settle strides between shareholders, executives (and sometimes even employees without stakes in the company).
+- The hope is that companies will be successful in communicating how much value their CEO creates and how much compensation is required, in order to settle strides between shareholders, executives (and sometimes even employees without stakes in the company).